2025 Philippine monsoon floods

 The 2025 Philippine monsoon floods were a series of floods caused by a southwest monsoon during the month of July.
-It was significantly enhanced by Tropical Storm Wipha and Typhoon Co-may, causing major damage over the northern portion of the Philippines.
-Due to a Southwest monsoon season and two storms, Wipha and Co-may, massive flooding was produced.
+It was significantly enhanced by Tropical Storm Wipha and Tropical Storm Co-May, causing major damage over the northern portion of the Philippines as flooding was produced.
 Rainfall warnings were hoisted in affected areas in a period of a week; work suspensions were also placed.
-Two people were declared missing on July 20, with the deaths increasing in the following days.
-The final death toll stood at 30.
-Massive flooding affected roads, especially the North Luzon Expressway.
+After numerous increases, the final death toll stood at 30.
+Massive flooding affected roads in Luzon, especially the North Luzon Expressway.
 Millions of people were affected, with thousands of homes being damaged.
-A state of calamity was declared in numerous cities, namely San Miguel, Manila, and Malabon, along with one province: Cavite.
-Foundations initiated charities and donation drives, including the GMA Kapuso Foundation, Caritas Philippines, and Angat Buhay.
+A state of calamity was declared in numerous cities, namely San Miguel, Manila, and Malabon, along with the province of Cavite.
+Foundations including the GMA Kapuso Foundation, Caritas Philippines, and Angat Buhay initiated charities and donation drives.

 Background

 The Southwest monsoon, locally called habagat, regularly forms during the summer from May until October; it is a wind system typically characterized by warm and humid winds blowing from the southwest.
-The start of the southwest monsoon season for the year 2025 was declared on May 30.
-Weather bureau PAGASA announced that a southwest monsoon was going to affect the island province of Luzon on July 20.
+The start of the southwest monsoon season for 2025 was declared on May 30.
+Filipino weather bureau PAGASA announced that an already existing southwest monsoon was going to affect the island province of Luzon on July 20.

 Tropical Storm Wipha

 A low-pressure area formed inside the Philippine Area of Responsibility on July 15.
 The next day, PAGASA upgraded the system into a tropical depression and subsequently named it as Crising.
-At 02:00 PHT (18:00 UTC) on July 18, the system was upgraded into a tropical storm as it was named Wipha by the Japan Meteorological Agency (JMA), passing near the Babuyan Islands.
-The same day, it was upgraded into a tropical storm.
-When Wipha passed near the Babuyan Islands, it contributed to the flooding caused by the southwest monsoon.
+At 20:00 PHT (12:00 UTC) on July 18, the system was upgraded into a tropical storm as it was named Wipha by the Japan Meteorological Agency (JMA), passing near the Babuyan Islands.
+When Wipha passed near Cagayan, it contributed to the flooding caused by the southwest monsoon.
 Multiple provinces were issued orange rainfall warnings.

-Typhoon Co-may
+Tropical Storm Co-May

-A low-pressure area formed northeast of Ilocos Norte on July 23.
-The same day, it developed into a tropical depression, attaining the name Emong from PAGASA.
-The Joint Typhoon Warning Center (JTWC) and PAGASA declared the system a tropical storm the same day.
-The next day, the storm was declared to be a typhoon.
+A tropical depression formed in the northern Philippines, attaining the name Emong from PAGASA.
+PAGASA declared the system a tropical storm the same day.
+The next day, the storm intensified to a typhoon.
 It made landfall over Pangasinan the same day.
-Co-may further exacerbated the southwest monsoon and continued to bring heavy rainfall to the island of Luzon, especially the western sections.
+Co-May further exacerbated the southwest monsoon and continued to bring heavy rainfall to the island of Luzon, especially the western sections.